drufball/yosai/_drafts/intrigue.md

 Moto blinked.
 "What for?"

-"You can _not_ be having debates about priorities in the middle of a mission like that.
+"You can _not_ be debating priorities in the middle of a mission like that.
 I'm not saying Keta was wrong to want to save those people.
 Or that you were wrong for stopping him.
 What's wrong is that you two didn't agree and we couldn't act decisively.
 That left us down a man and fighting off the back foot.
 More than anything, I want you to tell Keta what happened so you're forced to talk about how you'll handle a situation like that in the future."

 There was a crash in the woods behind them, causing them all to turn and reach for weapons.
 The kid was up and away from the fire.
 They saw his back as he went crashing through the underbrush.

 Moto pulled the tangle snap from his belt, then realized he didn't have the energy left to use it.
 He took a step forward, but came up short as the kid snapped backward and started flying through the air toward Iruka.
 She brought him into her arms and held him in place as the boy struggled.

 "Get away!
 They're gonna hurt me!
-I need to run."
+I need to run!"
 The kid struggled in vain against Iruka's strong arms.
 She shushed him gently.

 "It's OK, we're safe.
 The spiders are gone.
 They can't hurt you anymore."